- Release Notes

 - Further Reading

-- The VirtualBox and VMWare releases of the HDF sandox had their OS-level packages updated, including a version update of Docker from 17.09 to 17.12.
+The VirtualBox and VMWare releases of the HDF sandbox had their OS-level packages updated, including a version update to Docker 18.03.0.

-- The Sandbox uses the following versions of Ambari, HDF and HDP.
-Please use the following release note links provided to view their respective release notes.
+HDF Stack and Ambari: The Sandbox uses the following versions of Ambari and HDF stack.
+Please use the following release note links provided to view Ambari and HDF stack specific information.